How Much Does A Stairlift Cost?

 What’s the average cost of a stairlift in the UK?

 According to a Which?
 Survey, in 2020 the average cost of a stair lift was £3,284.

 But there are some problems with this figure.
 Averages don’t work very well in a market where there’s such a wide range of stairways and stairlift types.

-Which? did break the figures down a little more.
-It said, for example, that the average for a new straight stairlift was £2,845 although, by definition, that average means you can find them for less.
+They claim the average price for a new straight stairlift was £2,845 although, by definition, that average means you can find them for less…

 How much do straight stairlifts cost?

 We’ve compared prices for straight stairlifts across leading brands and suppliers.
 When comparing, remember to look at whether the price a supplier quotes is a ‘from’ price (i.e. the minimum you can expect to pay) or an average or typical price:

 |Straight (New)||From £2,000||From £1,900||Typically £1,750 Installed|